-Mark Boszko has been learning development for 13 years, and has worked in all aspects of video production for 24 years, focusing on post production and motion graphic design.
+Mark Boszko has worked in all aspects of video production for 25 years, focusing on post production and motion graphic design.

 Here is my resume.